DootLoot/DootLoot/README.md

 - 👋 Hi, I’m @DootLoot
-- 👀 I’m interested in Software Development and Web Design
+- 👀 I’m interested in Software Development and IT
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently studying to enter the IT industry
-- 💞️ I’m looking for a position on a small team of developers, or as a intern for a company
+- 💞️ I’m looking for a internship position for new or self-taught developers/techs
 - 📫 How to reach me: aaronlawjr@gmail.com
 <!---
 DootLoot/DootLoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.